leod/ncollide/docs/collision_detection_pipeline.md

 | `.interferences_with_point(point, result)`        | Fills `result` with references to each object which bounding volume contains `point`. |

 Let us clarify what _associated data_ means here.
 A broad phase is guaranteed to associate some pieces of data to each object.
-Those data are completely user-defined (e.g. they can even be as general as `Box<Any>`) and are passed as argument to the user-defined callbacks when the `update` method is called.
+Those are completely user-defined (e.g. they can even be as general as `Box<Any>`) and are passed as argument to the user-defined callbacks when the `update` method is called.
 Therefore, feel free to store in there anything that may be useful to identify the object on your side.

 Note that methods with names prefixed by `deferred_` have no effect until the next call to `.update(...)`.
-This allows the broad phase to perform one global update even if several objects are moved individually.
+This allows the broad phase to perform, e.g., one global update even if several objects are moved individually.
 This update relies on a collision filter and a callback.
 First, the filter should always have results constant wrt. time. _Constant_ means that if at some time the filter returns